ICR-RL: Deep Reinforcement Learning via In-Context Regression: Related Work

 \paragraph{In-Context and Meta Reinforcement Learning.} Meta-RL aims to learn agents that can rapidly adapt to new tasks.
-Some works, such as RL$^2$ \cite{duan2016rl2fastreinforcementlearning}, introduce a meta RL framework that embeds an RL algorithm within a recurrent neural network, enabling the agent to learn how to learn from experience.
-The model, typically an LSTM (Long Short-Term Memory) \cite{lstmhochreiter}, receives as input the current observation, the previous action, the reward, and the done flag, and outputs the following action.
-It is trained across a distribution of tasks using TRPO (Trust Region Policy Optimization) \cite{schulman2017trustregionpolicyoptimization}.
-At test time, the recurrent policy generalizes to new tasks by leveraging its hidden state to track past interactions and rewards, allowing it to explore and exploit effectively without gradient-based updates.
-This approach, often referred to as RL$^2$, is one of the earliest examples of meta-RL and a precursor to more recent in-context RL models.
+To the best of our knowledge, RL$^2$\cite{duan2016rl2fastreinforcementlearning} is the first work to show how ICRL works in practice.
+RL$^2$ uses a GRU (Gated Recurrent Unit) based network \cite{chung2014empiricalevaluationgatedrecurrent} and Trust Region Policy Optimization (TRPO) \cite{schulman2017trustregionpolicyoptimization} to learn the "learning algorithm" needed to solve a particular distribution of environments.
+This "slow" learning stage encodes the learned RL algorithm in the GRU's activations.
+Once this slow meta-training phase is completed, the learned algorithm can be deployed to new environments drawn from the same training distribution, without further gradient updates.
+In contrast, our method requires no RL-specific training at any stage: TabPFN is trained on generic regression tasks from a different data distribution, yet generalizes zero-shot to RL and achieves performance competitive with state-of-the-art RL algorithms

-Algorithm Distillation showed that a Transformer can learn an RL algorithm.
-Given a context of past transitions and learning history, it can produce actions that mimic the behavior of different RL algorithms.
-The transformer can then learn to improve its policy in a new environment by updating its context with new interactions with the environment without any gradient updates \cite{laskin2022ad}.
+Algorithm Distillation showed that a transformer can learn an RL algorithm.
+Given a context of past transitions and the learning history of an RL algorithm, such as DQN, it can produce actions that mimic the behavior of other RL algorithms.
+The transformer can then learn to improve its policy in a new unseen environment without any gradient updates \cite{laskin2022ad}.
+Like RL$^2$, AD is limited to the environments on which it was trained, whereas our method generalizes to completely OOD environments.

+Another method, called ICQL \cite{icql}, uses ICL for offline reinforcement learning but requires gradient-based training for each environment, whereas our method works out of the box on unseen environments using ICL only.

+Self-supervised pre-training has recently emerged as a path toward Behavioral Foundation Models (BFMs), in which agents learn a versatile latent space of skills from reward-free data, enabling them to solve diverse downstream tasks by retrieving behaviors rather than learning from scratch. \cite{sikchi2025fastadaptationbehavioralfoundation} demonstrates that while simple zero-shot retrieval is often suboptimal, this pre-trained latent space contains high-performance policies that can be accessed using optimization.
+This approach frames the FM as a specialized RL architecture requiring domain-specific pre-training and test-time parameter updates.
+In contrast, our \icrrl\ framework establishes a reduction from RL to generic in-context regression, using a general-purpose oracle such as \tabpfb\ rather than a domain-specific RL model.
+This enables adaptation via inference alone, eliminating the need for gradient computation or specialized latent optimization.